rudineybarbosa/repositoryManagement/README.md

-# Little project to study Node and ReactJS
+# Little project from Rocketseat Bootcamp 11, to study Node and ReactJS

 This project shows one button to create new repositories and list it.
 Each repository can be removed after that.